-You will have 2 options for grading in the course: Option A involves more work outside of class but is designed to better prepare you for the exams, while Option B involves less out of class work and places more weight on the exams.
+You will have 2 options for grading in the course: Option A involves more work outside of class but is designed based on pedagogical best practices to better prepare you for the exams, while Option B involves less out of class work and places more weight on the exams.
 You will choose one option by the second week of class but may change your choice at any point before the last day of classes (though any missed assignments will still be zeros).